 Books, Clothing, Furniture, Shoes and Bric-a-brac

 Please do not throw out useful household items in a good working order.
-Visit GIV, on how you can donate these items.
+Visit Waste Sorted for more information on what you can do with unwanted household items.

 Plastic Lid Collection Points